Flower of Scotland

-"Flower of Scotland" (Scottish Gaelic: Flùr na h-Alba, Scots: Flouer o Scotland) is a Scottish patriotic song commonly used as an unofficial national anthem of Scotland.
+"Flower of Scotland" is a Scottish patriotic song commonly used as an unofficial national anthem of Scotland.
 Written in the mid-1960s by the folk musician Roy Williamson, its lyrics describe the victory of Robert the Bruce, King of Scots, over Edward II, King of England, at the Battle of Bannockburn in 1314.
-Owing to its historical basis in the Wars of Scottish Independence, it urges contemporary Scots to rise again as an independent nation and remember the day their ancestors deterred Edward's English invaders.
+Owing to its historical basis in the Wars of Scottish Independence, it urges contemporary Scots to rise again as a nation and remember the day their ancestors deterred Edward's English invaders.

 Notable for its association with supporters of the Scottish national football team and Scottish national rugby union team, "Flower of Scotland" is one of the most popular sporting anthems in Europe.

 Background

 It was composed in the mid-1960s by Roy Williamson of the folk group the Corries.
 It was first heard publicly in a BBC television series in 1967, where it did not yet include the third 'we can still rise now' verse.
 The words refer to the victory of the Kingdom of Scotland, led by Robert I, over Edward II of the Kingdom of England at the Battle of Bannockburn in 1314.
 Although there is no official national anthem of Scotland, "Flower of Scotland" is one of a number of songs which are used, along with the older "Scotland the Brave".

 The song was composed and is sung in English, with one Scots-language word ("Tae" for "To").
 It has been translated into Scots.